 5 Tips for social media marketing for the hospitality industry

 1. Choosing the right platform:

 Social media are now a dime a dozen.
-However, not all of them are suitable for online marketing.
+However, not all of them are suitable for digital marketing trends.
 Therefore, if possible, you should find out which platforms most of your guests are on.
 You can do this, for example, through a survey.

 Then all you need to do is focus on the platform that is most important to you.
 You can also decide on this focus based on the age structure of your guests.

 In order for your guests to become aware of your social media and see your content, you need to promote your profiles.